 \section{Abstract}

 One of the main challenges in deep learning-based underwater image enhancement is the limited availability of high-quality training data.
-Underwater images are difficult to capture and are often of poor quality due to the distortion and loss of colour and contrast in water.
-This makes it difficult to train supervised deep learning models on large and diverse datasets, which can limit the model's performance.
-In this paper, we explore an alternative approach to supervised underwater image enhancement.
-Specifically, we propose a novel unsupervised underwater image enhancement framework that employs a conditional variational autoencoder (cVAE) to train a deep learning model with probabilistic adaptive instance normalization (PAdaIN) and statistically guided multi-colour space stretch that produces realistic underwater images.
-The resulting framework is composed of a U-Net as a feature extractor and a PAdaIN to encode the uncertainty, which we call \texttt{UDnet}.
-To improve the visual quality of the images generated by \texttt{UDnet}, we use a statistically guided multi-colour space stretch module that ensures visual consistency with the input image and provides an alternative to training using a ground truth image.
-The proposed model does not need manual human annotation and can learn with a limited amount of data and achieves state-of-the-art results on underwater images.
-We evaluated our proposed framework on eight publicly-available datasets.
-The results show that our proposed framework yields competitive performance compared to other state-of-the-art approaches in quantitative as well as qualitative metrics.
-Code available at \href{https://github.com/alzayats/UDnet}{https://github.com/alzayats/UDnet}.
+Underwater images are often difficult to capture and typically suffer from distortion, color loss, and reduced contrast, complicating the training of supervised deep learning models on large and diverse datasets.
+This limitation can adversely affect the performance of the model.
+In this paper, we propose an alternative approach to supervised underwater image enhancement.
+Specifically, we introduce a novel framework called Uncertainty Distribution Network (\texttt{UDnet}), which adapts to uncertainty distribution during its unsupervised reference map (label) generation to produce enhanced output images.
+UDnet enhances underwater images by adjusting contrast, saturation, and gamma correction.
+It incorporates a statistically guided multicolour space stretch module (SGMCSS) to generate a reference map, which is utilised by a U-Net-like conditional variational autoencoder module (cVAE) for feature extraction.
+These features are then processed by a Probabilistic Adaptive Instance Normalisation (PAdaIN) block that encodes the feature uncertainties for the final image enhancement.
+The SGMCSS module ensures visual consistency with the input image and eliminates the need for manual human annotation.
+Consequently, UDnet can learn effectively with limited data and achieve state-of-the-art results.
+We evaluated UDnet on eight publicly available datasets, and the results demonstrate that it achieves competitive performance compared to other state-of-the-art methods in both quantitative and qualitative metrics.
+Our code is publicly available at \href{https://github.com/alzayats/UDnet}{https://github.com/alzayats/UDnet}.

 \ifCLASSOPTIONpeerreview \else

 \fi